yft22/sec-gate-oidc/plugins/oidc-pcsc/README.md

 # PCSC NFC Quick start IDP configuration

 oidc-pcsc somehow fakes openid-connect handshake.
 It relies on pcscd-client library and pcscd daemon to access nfc tokens/smartcards.
-When an application is redirected onto oidc-pcscd for authentication, sgate starts a thread that monitor the reader and wait for a card to be inserted.
+When an application is redirected onto oidc-pcscd for authentication, sgate starts a thread that monitors the reader and waits for a card to be inserted.
 As soon as a valid card is inserted oidc-pscd tries to read scard contend.
 When successful it then applies federation authentication as it would do with any other openid-connect authority.
-The authentication thread remains active until the card is remove from the reader, at this point sgate resets the session and notifies client application that session is locked.
+The authentication thread remains active until the card is removed from the reader, at this point sgate resets the session and notifies client application that session is locked.

 Note: pcsc is implemented as an external plugin and released under MIT licence.
 Reference implementation relies on:

 * Mifare-classic NFC scard and you probably should hack the code to interface any other token/scard.
 * CCID ACR122U NFC reader.
-Chaging for an other CCID reader should hopefully only requirer configuration change.
-Changing for a non supported reader more or less impose to fully rewrite oidc-pcsc.
+Changing to another CCID reader should hopefully only require configuration change.
+Changing for a non supported reader more or less imposes one to fully rewrite oidc-pcsc.

 ## 1- provision your card

 Except if you only use token/scard UUID within a slave profile you should provision your token/scard with adequate datas.
 If you need a provision tool check pscd-client (here)[/xxxxx]

 Note: when card is declared as 'slave' it can only federate with a pre-existing account.
-If primary federate identity does not exist when using a slave idp profile, oidc will swhich to primary identity creation to grand authentication, but will not link primary with slave identity.
-As a result in order to use a scard/token as second factor authentication, not only you should declare your profile as 'slave' but you should also link both accounts.
-This link may happen either by static provisioning or dynamically from scard card 'secret' contend or other mechanisms that fit your security requirements.
+If primary federate identity does not exist when using a slave idp profile, oidc will switch from primary identity creation to grand authentication, but will not link primary with slave identity.
+As a result in order to use a scard/token as second factor authentication, not only should you declare your profile as 'slave' but you should also link both accounts.
+This link may happen either by static provisioning or dynamically from scard card 'secret' content or other mechanisms that fit your security requirements.

 ## 2- configure your plugin